solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/_index.md

 In each provider you can specify where to find the keys required for JWT verification, the values for the issuer and audience claims to verify, as well as [other settings](../../../../v1/github.com/solo-io/solo-projects/projects/gloo/api/v1/plugins/jwt/jwt.proto.sk/#provider).

-We have a few guides that go into more details:
+We have a few guides that go into more detail:

 - [JWT and Access Control](./access_control) - Demonstrates how to use Gloo as an internal API Gateway in a Kubernetes environment.
 Gloo is used to verify Kuberentes service accounts JWTs and to define